 Make sure your heating is safe

-It is important to make sure your heating is safe and that your house or workplace is properly ventilated, to reduce the risk of carbon monoxide poisoning.
+It's important to make sure your heating is safe and your house or workplace is properly ventilated, to reduce the risk of carbon monoxide poisoning.

 Cold weather payments

 You may be entitled to financial help during cold spells.
 Find out more about cold weather payments at the link below: